Western Australian Land Information System

-WALIS was established by the Western Australian (WA) Government in 1981.
+The Western Australian Land Information System (WALIS) was established by the Government of Western Australia in 1981.
 It is responsible for coordinating the discovery of, and access to, location-based or geographic data generated by WA Government agencies.
 WALIS achieves this through partnerships between organisations, projects, committees and working groups; coordinated through Landgate.

 History

-The idea for WALIS began in the late seventies although WALIS was not established until 1981.
+The idea for WALIS began in the late-1970s although WALIS was not established until 1981.
 Since that time there have been many people involved in WALIS, some restructures and many different plans and strategies.

 Central to WALIS management was the Land Information System Advisory Committee, established as a forum to represent the interests of the public and private sector.
 The main WALIS group was the Land Information System Support Centre (LISSC), composed of technology and skilled personnel.

 By 1986, the rapid growth of GIS forced a re-evaluation of the strategies of WALIS.
 WALIS began to emphasise the establishment of on-line access to data.

 In 1987, the WALIS committee structure was rearranged to a three-tier structure.
 This structure comprised the WALIS Executive Policy Committee (EPC), which was retained from the inception of WALIS, WALIS Council and the WALIS Secretariat.

 In October 1988, the EPC formed a WALIS Marketing Taskforce to develop a policy for the marketing of state government information.
-Coopers & Lybrand WD Scott (C & LWDS) were contracted to research market value of land information in WA.
+Coopers & Lybrand WD Scott were contracted to research market value of land information in WA.

 In June 1990, Cabinet approved a number of recommendations including the elevation of WALIS to full program status within the Department of Land Administration (DOLA) – now known as Landgate.
 A second recommendation was to make the Minister for Lands the accountable minister.
 This is how WALIS still stands today.

 In November 1994, the WALIS Advisory Committee (WAC) met for the first time.
 This committee was formed to provide strategic advice to the WALIS Executive Policy Committee on land information management from a community perspective.
 The WALIS Advisory Committee was disbanded by the Minister for Lands in 2009.